Actively Recruiting

 - Current diagnosis of substance abuse or dependence

-- Currently receiving any structured psychotherapy
+- Receiving any structured psychotherapy currently or previously

 - Hearing or speech deficits